devlop/fontawesome-blade/README.md

 # Font Awesome Blade

-Laravel [Blade Components](https://laravel.com/docs/8.x/blade#components) to make it dead simple to use Font Awesome SVG's in Laravel.
+A collection of [Laravel Blade Components](https://laravel.com/docs/9.x/blade#components) to make it dead simple to use the [Font Awesome icons](https://fontawesome.com/v6/icons) in Laravel.

 # Prerequisites